rohankalbag/box-type-solar-cooker/README.md

 - Wrote a program in Arduino IDE to monitor the temperature of the Box Type Solar Cooker using LM 35 Analog Temperature Sensor, plotted its heating curve using Python (matplotlib.pyplot library) and calculated its steady state temperature.

+- The code for that can be found here: <a href="https://github.com/rohankalbag/Box-Type-Solar-Cooker-Design-Project/blob/main/Sensor.ino">Arduino Code</a> and <a href="https://github.com/rohankalbag/Box-Type-Solar-Cooker-Design-Project/blob/main/Graph%20Plotter.ipynb">Python Code</a>

+- The report can be found <a href="https://github.com/rohankalbag/Box-Type-Solar-Cooker-Design-Project/blob/main/Solar%20Cooker%20Report.pdf">here</a>

 - Calculated its performance parameters and First Figure of Merit F1